-To help families plan for their finances, I have decided to implement an annual 5% increase in rates beginning January 1, 2023 so they may anticipate any changes in advance of their occurrence.
-I will make every attempt to honor this amount, however there may be unforeseen circumstances which may impact this predicted increase, such as a marked rise in the cost of operation.
+To help families plan for their finances, we have decided to implement an annual 5% increase in rates beginning January 1, 2023 so they may anticipate any changes in advance of their occurrence.
+We will make every attempt to honor this amount, however there may be unforeseen circumstances which may impact this predicted increase, such as a marked rise in the cost of operation.

-I strive to provide a great experience from start to finish of the our time together.
-When you call my number, I will call you back, within 24 business hours.
-I do not hire others to manage my scheduling or billing.
-While outsourcing would increase my ability to see more clients, I do not want to outsource any aspect of your care to ensure you have a fabulous experience.
-I have found the personal touch is one of the things my clients value the most.
-You will not wait on hold when you call me.
-You may need to wait for my return call, as I do have sessions that will not be interrupted.
-My priority will always be clients actively in care.
+We strive to provide a great experience from start to finish of the our time together.
+When you reach out we will follow up with you, within 24 business hours.
+We do not hire others to manage our scheduling or billing.
+While outsourcing would increase our ability to see more clients, we do not want to outsource any aspect of your care to ensure you have a fabulous experience.
+We have found the personal touch is one of the things our clients value the most.
+While we make every effort to reach out to you as soon as possible, we may be in meetings with our clients.
+As such, you may need to wait for a response.
+Our priority will always be clients actively in care.

-I believe in delivering therapy using best practices standards.
-This means I am fine tuning the care I provide to you rather than just maintaining my skill.
-I also make it a point to stay up to date on research in the field as this field continues to evolve with new findings.
-I also seek relevant continuing education opportunities and participate in local and national consultation.
+We believe in delivering therapy using best practices standards.
+This means we are fine tuning the care rather than just maintaining our skill.
+We make it a point to stay up to date on research in the field as this field continues to evolve with new findings.
+We seek relevant continuing education opportunities and participate in local and national consultation.

-I schedule time between sessions for tasks associated with your care that are not directly related to our face to face interactions.
-This time also allows me address paperwork, extend a session by a few minutes if appropriate, and return your phone calls.
+We schedule time between sessions for tasks associated with your care that are not directly related to our face to face interactions.
+This time also allows us address paperwork, extend a session by a few minutes if appropriate, and coordinate with other professionals on your behalf.

-I welcome any and all feedback, both positive and areas of concern.
-If there is ever a time when you have a concern about our work together, please do not hesitate to bring it to my attention.
+We welcome any and all feedback, both positive and areas of concern.
+If there is ever a time when you have a concern about our work together, please do not hesitate to bring it to our attention.

-*Please note that no-show appointments, or those cancelled within 24 hours will be billed at the regular billable rate.
-I will reschedule appointments at no cost if you contact me prior to 24 business hours to alert me to the change.
-This is to ensure I have adequate time to fill an appointment slot.
+*Please note that no-show appointments, or those cancelled within 24 business hours will be billed at the regular billable rate.
+We will reschedule appointments at no cost if you contact us prior to 24 business hours to alert us to the change.
+This is to ensure we have adequate time to fill an appointment slot.

-Here is the update in my own language, as I understand it as being relevant to our work.
-It is my job, as your provider, to inform you of the foreseeable cost of our work together.
-I will provide you with an estimate of that cost of foreseeable work in writing after an intake.
-You as the client have the absolute right to avoid seeking care with me, terminate our work at any time, and may also raise concerns with me and if that is not to your liking, you may raise the concern with state or federal entities.
-The link to this document can be found at the bottom of this notice which I copied and pasted from the site.
-I will look to my state board to provide guidance on how to fill in the brackets so that I can direct you to the correct entities and have not filled them out yet as I do not want to provide misinformation.
+Here is the update in our own language, as we understand it as being relevant to our work.
+It is our job, as your providers, to inform you of the foreseeable cost of our work together.
+We will provide you with an estimate of that cost of foreseeable work in writing after an intake.
+You as the client have the absolute right to avoid seeking care with me, terminate our work at any time, and may also raise concerns with us and if that is not to your liking, you may raise the concern with state or federal entities.
+The link to this document can be found at the bottom of this notice which we copied and pasted from the site.
+We will look to our state boards to provide guidance on how to fill in the brackets so that we can direct you to the correct entities and have not filled them out yet as we do not want to provide misinformation.